Cignal TV: NBA TV Philippines

-BuKo (Buhay Komedya) is an all-comedy channel of Cignal in partnership with APT Entertainment.
-Its programming primarily focuses on classic local sitcoms and gag shows and as well as original programming.

 UAAP Varsity Channel

 The UAAP Varsity Channel is a collegiate sports channel in partnership with the UAAP.
 It airs various collegiate sporting events of the UAAP all-year round, with most of the events primarily on basketball, cheerdance competition, volleyball and football.

 Pilipinas Live

 Pilipinas Live is a subscription-based over-the-top streaming platform by Cignal dedicated for sporting events launched in 2023.
 It uses the Quickplay platform.
+In August 2026, Pilipinas Live content was integrated into Cignal Play.

 Radio

 Apollo Broadcast Investors operates/represents the radio assets of GV/Mediascape (thru GV Radios Network Corporation), which its pay-TV congressional franchise is used to operate Cignal and SatLite.
 GV 99.1, Mediascape's flagship FM station based in Pampanga (operated by GV Radios), is also heard nationwide via Cignal Channel 306.

 While it is owned by the same company (MediaQuest Holdings), Apollo Broadcast Investors/GV Radios is not associated with its sister company Nation Broadcasting Corporation, which also operates television and radio stations that are affiliated with TV5 Network.